Share911/accounts/README.md

 Use package:

 ```
-import { createUser, hashPassword } from '@share911/accounts'
+import { Accounts } from '@share911/accounts'

+Accounts.createUser(...)
+Accounts.hashPassword(...)
 ```

-Publish package to NPM (after you bump version):
+How to publish the package to NPM (after you bump version):

 ```
 npm login